jeffgortmaker/pyblp/docs/background.rst

 Derivatives in this expression are derived directly from the definition of :math:`s` in :eq:`shares`.

-The supply-side Jacobian can be derived from the BLP-markup equation in :eq:`eta_markup`,
+The supply-side Jacobian can be derived from the BLP-markup equation in :eq:`blp_markup`,

 .. math:: \frac{\partial\tilde{c}}{\partial\theta_p} = -\frac{\partial\tilde{c}}{\partial c}\frac{\partial\eta}{\partial\theta}.

-The first term in this expression depends on whether marginal costs are defined according either to a linear or a log-linear specification, and the second term is derived from the definition of :math:`\eta` in :eq:`eta`.
+The first term in this expression depends on whether marginal costs are defined according either to a linear or a log-linear specification, and the second term is derived from the definition of :math:`\eta` in :eq:`blp_markup`.
 Specifically, letting :math:`A = O \circ (\Gamma - \Lambda)`,

 .. math:: \frac{\partial\eta}{\partial\theta} = -A^{-1}\left(\frac{\partial A}{\partial\theta}\eta + \frac{\partial A}{\partial\xi}\eta\frac{\partial\xi}{\partial\theta}\right),